Pet Shop Boys: Elysium and Electric (2011–2015)

 On 28 September 2011, Pet Shop Boys announced that they had written 16 songs in preparation for their next studio album.
 In the meantime, Format, an album of the duo's B-sides from 1996 to 2009, was released on 6 February 2012 as a sequel to their earlier B-side collection Alternative.
 Format entered the UK charts at number 26 on 12 February 2012.

-On 21 November 2011, the Beyond Theatre Award was presented to Pet Shop Boys and the director of The Most Incredible Thing, Javier de Frutos.
-The award was introduced and presented by the artist, film director and occasional PSB collaborator Sam Taylor-Wood.

 In January 2012, Pet Shop Boys started recording their new album in Los Angeles with producer Andrew Dawson.
 In June, a teaser video by renowned Los Angeles artist/film-maker Brian Bress for the album track "Invisible" was released online, at which time Elysium was revealed to be name of the new album.
 The first single was "Winner", preceding the release of Elysium in September.
 On 28 July, Pet Shop Boys performed "Winner", "Always On My Mind" and "What Have I Done to Deserve This?" before the Olympic tennis games in Henman Hill, Wimbledon.
 At the 2012 Summer Olympics closing ceremony on 12 August, Tennant and Lowe rode around the stadium in cycle-driven chariots, wearing pointy hats as they performed "West End Girls" to a global audience.

 In March 2013, Pet Shop Boys announced that they were leaving their longtime record label Parlophone.
 Their twelfth album, entitled Electric, was released on 12 July 2013 on their own label x2 through Kobalt Label Services.
 The album was the biggest-selling record among the UK's independent record shops during the week of its release, and went straight to the number one position on the Official Record Store Chart.
 Electric was the first of three consecutive albums produced by Stuart Price.
 The release coincided with the Electric Tour that included Chile, Argentina, Paraguay, Brazil, Colombia, Asia—with dates in the Philippines, Indonesia, and China for the first time—Lebanon, Israel, Turkey, Europe and North America.
 On 23 July, Pet Shop Boys appeared at the BBC Proms to premiere A Man from the Future, a piece written for orchestra, choir, electronics, and narrator, based on the life of Alan Turing.